Updated July 27, 2023

 will be one column.

-In this article, we closely examined how to extract data and tables from a PDF document using IronPDF.
+This article demonstrated how to extract data and tables from a PDF document using IronPDF.
 IronPDF offers several useful options for extracting text from PDF files.
 It provides the ExtractTextFromPage